Understanding Data Broker Regulations in the U.S.

 • Then Oregon showed up in July 2023 to pass HB 2052 requiring registration starting January 1st 2024

-• Finally California’s Amended Data Broker Registration Law was signed into law in October 2023
+• California's Amended Data Broker Registration Law was signed into law in October 2023

 Who needs to register?

-Each state has slightly different requirements on who most register, but broadly companies that meet the definition of data broker usually meet the following requirements:
+Each state has slightly different requirements on who must register, but broadly, companies that meet the definition of Data Broker usually meet the following requirements:

 1. A business that knowingly collects the personal information of a consumer with whom the business does not have a direct relationship